 ICBC changes to insurance

-The provincial government has announced changes to control rates and increase care for those injured in a crash, with more money for the treatment and support they need to get better.
-Consultation has been a cornerstone of this process, and ICBC is committed to continuing to engage with healthcare professionals on this journey to ensure that changes reflect your knowledge and expertise.
+Consultation since the spring of 2018 has been a cornerstone of these changes, and ICBC is committed to continuing to engage with healthcare professionals on this journey to ensure that continuous improvements reflect your knowledge and expertise.

-This page provides resources, communication materials and information to support you and your clients and patients through the changes.
+This page provides resources, communication materials and information to support you in helping patients with their recovery.

 Information for treatment providers

 Patient and member communications

 The following resources may help support you in your communications with patients on these changes.